cyberark/conjur-authn-k8s-client/README.md

               medium: Memory
   ```

+## Enabling Tracing

+Tracing of CyberArk Secrets Provider for Kubernetes is available using the
+[OpenTelemetry](https://opentelemetry.io/) standard.
+Tracing is disabled by
+default.
+You can enable tracing using environment variables.

+To enable traces appended to the init container's logs, set the `LOG_TRACES`
+environment variable to `true`.
+To instead export the traces to a Jaeger server,
+use the `JAEGER_COLLECTOR_URL` environment variable.
+Traces will include errors
+to assist in troubleshooting.

 ## Contributing

 We welcome contributions of all kinds to this repository.
 For instructions on how to get started and descriptions of our development workflows, please see our [contributing